 In the 2016 LHMP Update, the District identified a series of actions as part of its implementation strategy and has made progress towards these actions.
 Since FEMA approval of the 2016 LHMP in September 2016, the District has been actively engaged in furthering the goals and objectives laid out in the 2016 LHMP and the Natural Hazard Reliability Assessment.
 The District continues to work on these items; a summary of its progress toward the 2016 LHMP mitigation actions is provided in Appendix E. The District focused its efforts during 2016 to 2021 on the highest priority mitigation actions listed in Priority A1; however, it also made progress towards meeting other goals and objectives stated in the 2016 LHMP.
 Actions that are "In Progress" or for which there was "No Progress" are noted as such in Appendix E, as well as include the statement "Maintained in 2021 LHMP."
-These actions are included in the 2021 LHMP Mitigation Action lists in Chapters 4 and 5.
-For actions that were modified in the 2021 LHMP, this is noted as well in Appendix E. Goals, objectives and actions identified in the 2016 were incorporated into Sonoma Water's 2017 Strategic Plan, the Capital Improvement Plan, and the final Climate Adaptation Plan.
+These actions are included in the updated LHMP Mitigation Action lists in Chapters 4 and 5.
+For actions that were modified in the 2016 were incorporated into Sonoma Water's 2017 Strategic Plan, the Capital Improvement Plan, and the final Climate Adaptation Plan.
 The 2016 SVCSD LHMP was also reviewed when the City of Sonoma began updating their LHMP in 2020.